PORTAL SOLUTIONS AND PROCESS MANAGEMENT

 Guideline “Krisenvorsorge Gas”

-Consequently, the industry associations BDEW, VKU and GEODE published the precautionary measures guideline “Krisenvorsorge Gas” in 2014.
-The guideline includes the specifications of § 21 of the Gas Cooperation Agreement and concentrates especially on defined communication channels and information obligations to coordinately implement the measures as per § 16 and § 16a of the Law on the energy industry.
-Transparent communication processes between network make risk situations detectable already at an early stage.
+Consequently, the industry associations BDEW, VKU and GEODE published the precautionary measures guideline “Crisis Preparedness Gas” in 2014.
+The guideline includes the specifications of the Gas Cooperation Agreement and concentrates especially on defined communication channels and information obligations.
+Transparent communication processes between operators make risk situations detectable at an early stage.
 Gas transmission network operators play a key role being in a particular position along the chain of gas supply.
 There is a focus on mastering possible shortages in gas transmission networks and downstream distribution networks.
 The guideline has become a set of rules that network operators strictly adhere to.